nik-aleliunas/EotE-Dice-Probability/README.md

 A probability generator for the dice of Fantasy Flight's RPG Edge of the Empire

-To use this tool, you can input a series of dice at command line, or, if left empty, when prompted.
+To use this tool, you can input a series of dice at command line, or, if left empty, when prompted during run time.
 The Dice are as follows:

 (B)oost